Afrozaktar/Interactive-Lab-Hub/Lab 1/README.md

 ---

-## How this lab is evaluated

-- **Research** — how well you came to understand your masterwork's interaction
-- **Analysis** — how clearly you identified its salient interactive features, strengths, and weaknesses
-- **Recreation** — is the light interaction recognizable to those who know the piece, and enlightening to those who don't?
-- **Inventiveness** — the imagination in your recreation, and (in Part 2) your remix
-- **Presentation & discussion** — the quality of your video, your interaction sketch, and what you bring to the class conversation

 *Assignment lineage: this lab merges "Staging Interaction" (Interactive Lab Hub) with "Recreating the Masters" (Interaction Design Studio, Profs.
 Scott Minneman &